2013 Women’s Prize for Fiction

 About VerityBookish Blogger

-Posted on 15 August 2013, in Featured Author, For Readers, Literary Awards & their Winners and tagged a m homes, may we be forgiven, orange prize for fiction, womens prize for fiction.
+Posted on 15 August 2013, in Featured Author, Info for Readers, Literary Awards & their Winners and tagged a m homes, may we be forgiven, orange prize for fiction, womens prize for fiction.
 Bookmark the permalink.
 Leave a comment.